The Great Artiste

 The Great Artiste was a U.S. Army Air Forces Silverplate B-29 bomber (B-29-40-MO 44-27353, Victor number 89), assigned to the 393d Bomb Squadron, 509th Composite Group.
 The aircraft was named for its bombardier, Captain Kermit Beahan, in reference to his bombing talents.
 It flew 12 training and practice missions in which it bombed Japanese-held Pacific islands and dropped pumpkin bombs on targets in Japan.
-It was the only aircraft to have participated in both the bombings of Hiroshima and Nagasaki, albeit as an observation aircraft on each mission.

 After the war ended it returned with the 509th Composite Group to Roswell Army Air Field, New Mexico.
 It was scrapped in September 1949 after being heavily damaged in an accident at Goose Bay Air Base, Labrador, the year before.

 Aircraft history

 Built at the Glenn L. Martin Aircraft Plant at Omaha, Nebraska, The Great Artiste (B-29-40-MO 44-27353) was a Silverplate B-29 Superfortress bomber.
 It was accepted by the Army Air Forces on 20 April 1945, and flown to Wendover Army Air Field, Utah, by its assigned crew C-15, commanded by First Lieutenant Charles D. Albury, in May.
 It departed Wendover for North Field, Tinian on 22 June.

 It was originally assigned Victor (unit-assigned identification) number 9, but on 1 August it was given the circle R tail markings of the 6th Bombardment Group as a security measure, and it had its Victor number changed to 89 to avoid misidentification with actual 6th Bombardment Group aircraft.
 Its nose art was painted after the Nagasaki mission.
 The name purportedly referred to the talents of the bombardier, Captain Kermit Beahan, with both the Norden bombsight and with women.

 In addition to its use on the nuclear bomb missions, The Great Artiste was flown by five different crews on 12 training and practice missions.
 It flew bombing missions against Rota on 4 July, Truk on 8 July, and Marcus on 9 July.
 It returned to bomb Rota again on 12 and 14 July, and bombed Guguan on 18 and 19 July.
 It was flown by Albury and crew C-15 on two combat missions, one of which was aborted, and the other in which it used a pumpkin bomb to attack the railroad yards at Kobe on 24 July.
 Captain Bob Lewis and crew B-9 flew it to drop a pumpkin bomb on an industrial target in Koriyama on 29 July.